 this module, each CEL event is reported to the RADIUS server as a

 single stop event.
-This module is configured in the /etc/asterisk/cel.conf
+This module is configured in the /etc/asterisk/cel.conf file.
+The options

 for this module, listed in Table 24.14, “Available options in the cel.conf [radius] section”, are

-placed in a section called [radius]
+placed in a section called [radius].

 This CEL backend inserts CEL events into a SQLite database using SQLite version 3.
 The database created

-by this module lives at /var/log/asterisk/master.db
+by this module lives at /var/log/asterisk/master.db.
+The

-configuration file for this module, /etc/asterisk/cel_sqlite3_custom.conf
+configuration file for this module, /etc/asterisk/cel_sqlite3_custom.conf,

 identifies the table name, as well as customizes which CEL variables